soapwaster/VCRobots/README.md

  - JUnit - testing
  - Apache CLI - command line arguments parsing

-To compile the project, you should have **Java 11** installed.
+To compile the project, you should have **Java 11** installed.</br>
-Open a terminal and move in the main directory containing the pom.xml file and run:
+Clone this repository, open a terminal and move to the main directory containing the *pom.xml* file and run:

 		mvn install clean
 		mvn package